Postgraduate Certificate, Postgraduate Diploma, MSc

 Students who have previously studied Management in Social Services to Graduate level and who wish to further their studies towards Masters can undertake a Professional Portfolio which together with RPL recognition of 30 credits at level 10 from their previous study will allow entry in to Year 2.
 The Professional Portfolio is studied over six months and requires students to attend University three days during this period.
 For more information about the Professional Portfolio please contact Veronica Collins (Course Director) or email@example.com

 This course is delivered by staff in the Social Work Section of the School of Applied Social Science.
 This is a large interdisciplinary unit, combining teaching and research interests in sociology, social policy and criminology, social work, dementia and housing studies and a number of specialist centres.
 It has a strong academic reputation in all these areas.

 Each semester will involve the equivalent of eight teaching days at the University.
-These are spread over four months with attendance at University on two consecutive days per month, September to December, and February to May.
+These are spread over four months with attendance at University on two consecutive days per month, September to December and January to May.
 The teaching day consists of seminar presentations, group discussion and small group work.
 The course makes substantial use of the management experience you as students bring with you and your daily work provides the evidence of practice competence as a manager that is integral to assessment for the academic award.
 This course is delivered by staff in the Continuing Professional Development (CPD) team within the Social Work Section of the School of Applied Social Science.